david-fisher/320-S21-Track1/README.md

+# Development

+1. Clone the Git repository https://github.com/david-fisher/320-S21-Track1.
+(The name "EthiSim" will be used  throughout this document to refer to this parent directory, but any name can be used in the  actual implementation).
+2. Replace .env file with specified parameters
+3. Get localhost-shiboleth from slack and place it within the apache-server.
+This folder contains files which override shibboleth files found in the base image.
+These files are setup to allow the host to run only on ethisim1.cs.umass.edu.
+These updated files allow the dev to run on a localhost.

 # How to use docker-compose to build and run the web application

 1. After cloning the repo to your local machine, update the .env file in the root directory of the project with the